ibm-cloud-docs/direct-link/responsibilities.md

 ## Abuse of IBM Cloud Virtual Private Cloud
 {: #abuse-of-vpc}

-Clients must not misuse {{site.data.keyword.cloud}} Infrastructure.
+Clients must not misuse IBM Cloud infrastructure.

 Misuse includes:
 - Any illegal activity
 - Distribution or execution of malware
-- Harming IBM Cloud Infrastructure or interfering with the use of IBM Cloud Infrastructure
+- Harming IBM Cloud infrastructure or interfering with the use of IBM Cloud infrastructure
 - Harming or interfering with the use of any other service or system
 - Unauthorized access to any service or system
 - Unauthorized modification of any service or system